Mediagone/doctrine-specifications/README.md

 }
 ```

-> 💡 This is how we create _custom specification_, but having to create a new class for each criterion is really cumbersome.
+This is how we create a _custom specification_, but having to create a new class for each criterion is really cumbersome.
 Hopefully, the library provides many generic specifications you can reuse for common usages (see the [Generic specifications](#generic) section below).

 So, we can replace our custom specification by the generic one:
 ```php